 Stop dealing with how to unclog an RV toilet.

-RV Tip for beginners #2: here is another tip for you, do not use bleach on your wastewater.
-It will cause a clogged RV toilet, nasty odor, and could cause chemical intoxication with chlorine gas.
+RV Tip for Beginners #2: here is another tip for you: do not use bleach on your wastewater.
+It will cause a clogged RV toilet, a nasty odor, and could cause chemical intoxication with chlorine gas.

 The enzymatic RV Treatment does not use chemical scents to cover undesirable odors, nor does it use harsh chemicals to demolish your tank.
 This chemical solution for RV toilets prevents odors from forming and leaving behind a gentle, fresh scent.

-Some brands on the market are effective and cost-effective and are easy to use because they do not require measuring or liquid handling.
-You just throw a small cube of concentrated into the toilet and the liquid is completely disintegrated inside the tank.
+Some brands on the market are practical and cost-effective and are easy to use because they do not require measuring or liquid handling.
+You throw a small cube of concentrated into the toilet, and the liquid is wholly disintegrated inside the tank.
 Of the brands that we have tested and have given excellent results, I recommend the following.